savicario/addis-ababa-hydroserver-training-2026/README.md

 - A **workspace** where you can manage your data.
 - A **monitoring site** representing the physical location where measurements are collected.
 - A **datastream** containing metadata about the instrument and the measurements collected at the monitoring site.
-- **Observations** corresponding to the historical measurements contained in the Excel or CSV files you provided.
+- **Observations** corresponding to the historical measurements contained in the CSV file you provided.

 For each step, we will demonstrate how the same task can be performed using:

-- The **HydroServer Data Management App** in the HydroServer Playground.
+- The **HydroServer Data Management App** in the [HydroServer Playground](https://playground.hydroserver.org/browse).
 - The **hydroserverpy Python package**, which allows you to interact with HydroServer programmatically.
+The package is called hydroserverpy [(https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/).

 ### Follow the presentation